zhovner/zhovner.github.com/_posts/2016-12-20-how-skype-fixes-security-vulnerabilities.markdown

 ### In a nutshell: they don't

 This post describes my fruitless effort to convince Microsoft employees that their service is vulnerable, and the humiliation one has to go through should one's account be blocked by a hacker.
-This is a story of ignorance, pain and despair.
+This is a story of ignorance, pain, and despair.

 #### TL;DR

 * **Anyone can block your account permanently** and you can't do anything about it.
 The only thing that a hacker needs to know is your Skype login.
-In most cases Skype support will refuse to unblock your account.
+In most cases, Skype support will refuse to unblock your account.
 Microsoft has known about the problem for years.

 * 8-digit authentication code (Microsoft Security Code) generation algorithm is vulnerable.
 These codes are used for password restore, and the hacker can just guess the code without an access to your email account.

 * Skype tech support is vulnerable to social engineering, and Microsoft is perfectly OK with that.

 * Skype tech support doesn't even know what's going on with your account and why it has been blocked in the first place.
-Regardless of the reason you'll get a standard response that your account was blocked for "violating the terms and conditions" even if it was you who clicked "Block account" button in the web interface.
+Regardless of the reason, you'll get a standard response that your account was blocked for "violating the terms and conditions" even if it was you who clicked "Block account" button in the web interface.

 * Skype still discloses your public and private IP addresses.
 In some cases it's possible to obtain other Skype IDs that are using the same network (e. g. your family members using the same Wi-Fi)